isomerpages/imda-codesg/_in-schools/2a-digital-maker-overview.md

 Launched in April 2017, the 2-year Digital Maker programme was rolled out to schools and community to introduce digital making through a simple-to-use and open-ended technology called the “micro:bit”.
 This allows students and adults to understand technology easily and thus inspire them to explore the possibilities of creating with technology.

-Under this programme, we provided interested primary and secondary schools with micro:bits for up to one full cohort of their students.
+Under this programme, we provided interested primary and secondary schools with micro:bits for up to one cohort of their students.
 Together with our partner Microsoft, we equip school teachers with basic skills of digital making using the micro:bit and show them the possibilities of infusing digital making in lessons and/or schools’ programmes.
 To date, we have 220 schools on board the programme, and we continue to share the lesson ideas by our teachers and build a community of maker educators.

 #### Lesson Ideas